pfrest/pfsense_exporter/README.md

 ## Installing

-The exporter is designed to run externally to the pfSense firewall (although the FreeBSD build can run directly on pfSense).
+The exporter is designed to run externally to your pfSense instances (although the FreeBSD build can run directly on pfSense).
 It can be installed on any system that can reach your pfSense instance(s).
 To install the pre-built binaries, download the latest release from the [releases page](https://github.com/jaredhendrickson13/pfsense_exporter/releases).

 ## Configuration

 Below are the configuration options available for the pfSense Exporter:

-## Top-Level Options
+### Top-Level Options

 | Option        | Type    | Default      | Description                                                                                |
 |---------------|---------|--------------|--------------------------------------------------------------------------------------------|